Sir John Alleyne, 1st Baronet

-Sir John Gay Alleyne, 1st Baronet (28 April 1724 – 1801) was a Barbadian politician and the first of the Alleyne baronets which still exists today.
+Sir John Gay Alleyne, 1st Baronet (28 April 1724 – 1801) was a British baronet, Barbados landowner, and Barbadian politician.

-Background

-Alleyne descended from the first settlers on Barbados and was born at St James as the second son of John Alleyne and his wife Mary Terrill, daughter of William Terrill.
-On 19 October 1746 at St James Church, Barbados, he married Cristen Dottin, fourth daughter of Anne Jordan Dottin and Joseph Dottin, with whom he had a son.
-After her death in 1782, Alleyne remarried his forty years younger cousin Jane, daughter of Abel Alleyne, on 29 June 1786.
-With her, he had five daughters and two more sons.
+Family

+Sir John Gay Alleyne was born at Saint James, Barbados, the second son of John Alleyne and his wife Mary Terrill, who was the daughter of William Terrill.
+The Alleyne family (like the Clement family, Codrington family, Drax family, and Terrill family) were amongst the 17th century colonisers of Barbados.
+The first Alleyne to emigrate to Barbados was Reynold Alleyne, who was the son of The Rev. Richard Alleyne D. D., Rector of St. Mary's, Stowting, Kent, and who emigrated to Barbados between 1628 and 1630.

+On 19 October 1746 at St James Church, Barbados, John Gay Alleyne married Cristen Dottin, who was the fourth daughter of Anne Jordan Dottin and Joseph Dottin.
+His marriage brought him ownership of the estate of the Jacobean mansion St Nicholas Abbey in Saint Peter, Barbados, which became one of the most successful sugar-plantations in Barbados before (after the death of their only son, at Eton College when aged 12 years) its ownership reverted to his wife's relations on her death during 1782.

+Alleyne married, secondly, on 29 June 1786, first cousin Jane Abel Alleyne, who was the daughter of Major Abel Gay Alleyne (1699–1747), of Mount Steadfast and later of Braintree, Massachusetts, by his wife Mary (née Woodbridge), who lived out her days at what is now known as the Dorothy Q. Homestead in Massachusetts, which is now a museum that is managed by the Massachusetts Society of Colonial Dames.
+She was forty years his junior.
+They had five daughters and two sons.

 Career

 In 1757, Alleyne was elected for the Parish of St. Andrew to the Parliament of Barbados, a seat he held for the next forty years, with only a break in 1771.
 Already after a decade in the Parliament, he became Speaker of the House of Assembly of Barbados, serving until 1770 and after another two years was reappointed until 1779.
-Despite being a slaveowner, Alleyne publicly voiced opinions unpopular to the planter class at that time, declaring in the House of Assembly that he disapproved of the system of slavery, "an unhappy sight which leaves an immense debt upon us to clear the obligation of human nature".
+Despite being a slaveowner, Alleyne expressed opinions unpopular to the planter class, such as his declaration in the House of Assembly that slavery were "an unhappy sight which leaves an immense debt upon us to clear the obligation of human nature".
 Alleyne was created a baronet, of Four Hills, in the Island of Barbados on 6 April 1769.